robtweed/qewd-conduit/IRIS-linux.md

-# Installing and Running *qewd-conduit* with IRIS on Windows
+# Installing and Running *qewd-conduit* with IRIS on Linux or OSX

 ## Contents